dylanmad/undergroundgemclub/README.md

 I access the database using NodeJS/Express in the server.js file where I also convert the format to JSON.
 When I deploy the app, I save the current database directly as a JSON file and store it in the root directory of my repository.
 This way, I do not have to worry about connecting a server to my site in production when it is not neccessary (if you want to see how I connect another site to a server, check out my sound-board project).

 # Backlog
-In true Agile fashion, there are many features I would like to implement, but first I focused on the essentials.
 Below is a backlog of features, in no particular order, that I intend to implement and deploy in the near future:
 ## Sorting:
 The ability to sort mixtapes alphabetically, chronologically, by services, and by other criteria.
 ## ~~Search Filters:~~